bashrc2/datamatrix/README.md

 datamatrix -e "ABCDEF" --squaremodules
 ```

 The datamatrix can be forced to square dimensions.
+This avoids having the system get distracted by any rectangular shapes in the image.
+You can also do the reverse with the **--rectangle** option, to exclude square shapes.

 ``` bash
 datamatrix -e "user@email.domain" --squaredim